primal-coder/grid-engine/README.md

-# grid-engine
+# grid_engine

 ## Description

-**gridengine** is a framework for generating and manipulating grids.
+**grid_engine** is a framework for generating and manipulating grids.
 It provides a number of classes and functions for generating and manipulating grids.
 Each grid is composed of [Cell](#Cell) objects and is defined by a [Blueprint](#Blueprint).
 A grid can be generated from a blueprint, loaded from a file, or created manually.
 It can also be pickled for later use.
 It can be rendered as a 2D image, an animated GIF or an ASCII string.
 Grids provide a number of relevant methods for pathfinding, cell manipulation, and more.

 ## Installation

-To install **gridengine**, run the following command:
+To install **grid_engine**, run the following command:

     ```bash
-    pip install grid_engine
+    pip install gridengine_framework
     ```

 ## Usage

-To use **gridengine** you can import any number of the submodules and utilize its respective features.
+To use **gridengine** you can import any number of the submodules and utilize its respective features or you can import the main module.

     ```python
-    import gridengine
+    import grid_engine as ge
-    from gridengine import grid

     # Create a grid
-    grid = grid.Grid(cell_size=10, grid_dimensions=(1000, 1000))
+    grid = ge.grid.Grid(cell_size=10, grid_dimensions=(1000, 1000))

     # Save a grid
-    grid.save_grid()
+    ge.grid.save_grid(grid)

     # Load a grid
-    loaded_grid = grid.Grid.load_grid(1)
+    loaded_grid = ge.grid.Grid.load_grid(1)
     ```

-grid-engine also provides a command line interface.
+**grid_engine** also provides a command line interface.
 To use it, run the following command:

     ```bash
     python -m grid_engine --help